 Yet more sad news in January 2017 with the passing of Birmingham musician Geoff Nicholls who was 68.
 Geoff was probably best known as keyboard player for the world-famous Brum band Black Sabbath for more than 20 years and was also guitarist in the hard rock band 'Quartz'.
 Geoff's career started in the 1960s when he played in pop group World Of Oz and then as a member of Johnny Neal's Starliners.

 Geoff Nicholls was born on February 29, 1948 in Birmingham UK and grew up in Kingstanding.
-He had an early interest in playing guitar and piano which led to him performing in a few local bands during the mid 1960s.
+He had an early interest in playing guitar and piano which led to him performing in a few local bands during the 1960s including The Boll Weevils.
 Geoff was working as a gas fitter when he decided to "turn pro" and joined the Birmingham-based psychedelic pop group World of Oz in 1968, replacing David Kubinec on keyboards during the recording of their first and only album.